jurienhamaker/plugins/packages/scheduled-tasks/README.md

 import '@sapphire/plugin-scheduled-tasks/register';
 ```

-In order to use the scheduled tasks in any place other than a piece (commands, arguments, preconditions, etc.), you must first import the `container` property of `@sapphire/framework`.
-For pieces, you can simply use `this.container.tasks` to access Scheduled tasks methods.
+In order to use the scheduled tasks anywhere other than a piece (commands, arguments, preconditions, etc.), you must first import the `container` property of `@sapphire/framework`.
+For pieces, you can simply use `this.container.tasks` to access this plugin's methods.

 ```typescript
 import { container } from '@sapphire/framework';